madkind/scaler/README.md

 Worklog:

+2024.11.14
-2024.11.14 | 17:46 - Start backend project.
+- [2h] Start backend project.
 I would challenge you asking for an unreleased version of django, but I suppose you challenge me!
+- [20:49] Define models